messageCross Icon

 Use createSlice for Feature-Based Logic

-Each slice should manage the state and logic for a specific part of your app, such as:
+Each slice should manage the state and logic for a specific, isolated part of your app.
+This ensures that changes in the "Theme" logic don't accidentally ripple through your "Authentication" state.
+Common slices include:

 Code